MisinformedOwl/Asteroids/README.md

 This will enable the environment.
 Next step is to navigate to the folder location the game is stored.
 This can be done using

+Notes for this

+Make sure that the saved location is in the same drive as the command prompt.
 ```
   cd [Copy and paste folder address here]
 ```